-This not only makes your life easier, but is an outstanding website conversion tool.
+This not only makes your life easier but is an outstanding website conversion tool.
 What I mean by this is new customers to your website can instantly book themselves for your service.
-No phone calls or any other obstacles that might lose the sale.
+No phone calls or any other obstacles that might mean loss of the sale.

 When you book a customer, how much time does it take?
-Yeah, scheduling customers and clients takes time – yours and/or your staff’s time.
-How about the time you spend playing phone tag just to book an appointment?
+Yeah, scheduling customers and clients take time – yours and your staff’s time.
+How about the time you spend playing phone tag to book an appointment?

 How Does Online Scheduling Work?

 It’s simple, and you don’t have to worry about giving up control of your schedule with the right business scheduling software.

 There are different uses of scheduling software – it depends on your business